phuoctoanit/Automation-Test-Project/README.md

 ## 5. Test Cases Documented

-1. Using this [form](https://demoqa.com/automation-practice-form) to write some test case below:
+1. Using this [form](https://demoqa.com/automation-practice-form) to write some test cases as belows:

 #### 🧪 Test Case Summary